Key Takeaways

 Where Are These Dyes Found?

 These dyes show up in many everyday items.
-You can find them in:
+You can find them in:- Candy and gum

 - Breakfast cereals